ahollenbach/GesturalMusic/Other/Gestures.md

 ## 0 - MIDI Pitched instrument/“soprano”

 ### RightHand
-RH open below mid point, sends noteOn message to Ableton

-RH open above mid point, sends noteOff message to Ableton

-(I like the idea of tapping a hot stove or touching the keys on the piano)
+**noteOn message** Send a noteOn message when the velocity switches directions.
+Previous velocity can also be used for noteVelocity.

-RH below mid point, x y & z directions all map to different filter envelopes
+Note length, filters, etc. based on where you do it: x y & z directions all map to different filter envelopes.

 It’d be cool if the effect ended up looking like stirring a pot of funky sounds

 ### LeftHand
-Pitch - (x-axis/body relative)
+Pitch - (x-axis/body relative: shoulder to arm fully extended, y controls octave)

 Open palm - white piano keys (c, d, e, f, g, a, b)